Madison-SDC/360WebViewer/README.md

 * Go to [mozilla's vr library] (https://aframe.io/docs/0.3.0/introduction/getting-started.html#include-the-js-build).
 * Click the Development Version 0.3.0 button and save it as "aframe.js" in the libs folder from step 2.

+# Layouts
+This directory is intended to hold all html files.

+test.html is a sample layout that shows how to include the correct scripts as well as implementation of basic aframe components and a sample webgazer application.

+# Javascript
+This directory is intended to hold all javascript files.

+webgazerExample.js is taken from the script in brown's webgazer sample project.

+# Styles
+This directory is intended to hold all css files.

+Currently, there are no stylesheets for this application but a uniform style would make the front end seem more professional.

+# Libs
+This directory is intended to hold all dependencies for the project.
+Currently there is no dependency management system so any additional libraries to be added should be documented in the "How to Set up" instructions above.